jedp/lang-2d/README.md

 gets the shared memory value, and pushes it on its own stack.

 Here's how that room plays out on my machine.
-The interpreter prints the room every time a robot is done, so you can see how the "bytes" evolve:
+The interpreter prints the room every time a robot is done, so you can see how the "bytes" in the upper left
+evolve:

 ```
 == Entering room: TEST_ROOM_4.txt